-Once you’ve found a bit that seems suitable for your horse, scrutinize its overall condition.
+Once you’ve chosen a western bit that seems suitable for your horse, scrutinize its overall condition.
 Watch out for sharp or rough edges, or gaps between moving parts that will pinch delicate skin.
 Run your fingers over all the joints connecting shanks, cannons and links to make sure that the parts fit together smoothly.

 The Bit Test

 You can get a good idea of how a bit works by trying it on yourself.
 No, you don’t have to wear it around the tack store.
-You can lay it in the palm of your hand and close your fingers to simulate how it will feel inside your horse’s mouth.
+You can lay the western bit in the palm of your hand and close your fingers to simulate how it will feel inside your horse’s mouth.
 Then tug on the rings or the shanks of the bit, mimicking a pull on the reins.
 If it’s a curb bit, try it with a curb strap attached.

 Hold the mouthpiece in your hand with the curb strap under your wrist so that you can feel the leverage effect.
 Pull on the shanks evenly and independently.
 Notice the difference between loose and fixed-jaw bits and how the various shapes and configurations of cannons and links create pressure.
 If any bit pinches or causes discomfort when it’s held in your hand, imagine what it will do inside your horse’s tender mouth.

 Your horse should be relaxed and accepting of a new bit within the first or second ride.
 If he shows signs of resistance, find him something more suitable.

 If your horse:

 - Travels in a round and balanced frame.